Lillian Glass: Beauty pageants

-At 18, Glass won the title of "Princess of the Americas", a beauty pageant sponsored by the Interamerican Alliance, held at the Fontainebleau Hotel in Miami Beach, Florida.
-In 1989, she served as a judge in the "Miss USA Pageant" held in Mobile, Alabama.
-She was chosen as Senior Ms. Minnesota and won the "Senior Ms America- Community Service Award" in the Senior Ms. America Pageant in Atlantic City, New Jersey.
+At 18, Glass was awarded "Princess of the Americas" in a beauty pageant sponsored by the Inter-American Alliance, held in Miami Beach, Florida, at the Fountainbleau Hotel.

+In 1989, she served as a judge in the Miss USA Pageant for Miss Universe, held in Mobile, Alabama.

+She was awarded the title of "Senior Ms. Minnesota " in 2005 and participated in the Ms. Senior America Pageant, where she won the title of "Ms. Senior America- Community Service Winner" in Atlantic City, New Jersey.
+Glass was featured at th 8th annual Holiday Cabert in Palm Beach benefiting "A Safe Haven For Newborns" where she presented the charity with a donation on behalf of the Ms. Senior America Organization.